PsychoGoldfishNG/NewgroundsIO-Unity/README.md

 # NewgroundsIO-Unity
 A C# Library for accessing the Newgrounds.io API from Unity games.

+**Note:** This library was built in Unity 2022.1.6f1.
+If you are using older versions, this library may not work.
+You can find an older library at https://bitbucket.org/newgrounds/newgrounds.io-for-unity-c/src/master/

 # Installation
 Simply *[Download the Repo](https://github.com/PsychoGoldfishNG/NewgroundsIO-Unity/archive/refs/heads/main.zip)* and copy the contents of the *_NewgroundsIO-Unity-main/Assets_* folder into your Unity Project's Assets folder.